car251290/Getabeer/README.md

 ## Button
 Button is a pure NativeBase component.
 Buttons are the integral part of an application.
-They are used for various purposes like, submit or reset a form, navigate, performing interactive actions such as showing or hiding something in an app on click of the button, etc.
+They are used for various purposes like, submit or reset a form, navigate, performing interactive actions such as showing or hiding something in an app on click of the button.